abhishek-archlinux/AnimeWatch/README.md

 1. Combine Audio-Video Player and Manager with special emphasis on Anime collection.

-2. Bookmark and categorize series in the library (like Watching,Incomplete,Interesting etc..).
+2. Bookmark and categorize series in the library (like Watching, Incomplete, Interesting etc..).

 3. Good audio-video management functionalities using sqlite3.